swdunlop/livefire/README.md

 	livefire option ... path ...
-	  -bind="127.0.0.1:8080": where the http server should listen -title="Livefire Exercise": title for the generated html page
+	  -bind="127.0.0.1:8080": where the http server should listen -title="Livefire Exercise": title for the generated html page -fwd="": URL for a subordinate server for any unrecognized paths

 	File Handling:
 	  .css: wrapped with a <style> tag and placed in the <head>